ahwang16/ahwang16.github.io/_posts/research/2022-06-12-conference-checklist.md

 ### Meals
 You'll probably eat a lot of takeout or restaurant meals.
 Pay out of pocket and keep an itemized receipt.
-Make sure you're aware of any spending limits---in my department, the spending limit for breakfast and lunch is small than for dinner, and alcohol is not reimbursed.
+Make sure you're aware of any spending limits---in my department, the spending limit for breakfast and lunch is less than for dinner, and alcohol is not reimbursed.
 There's a way to work around a lost receipt, but do try your best to keep a record.